Wadi Barada offensive (2016–2017): Background

 Syrian rebels affiliated with the Free Syrian Army captured the village of Souq Wadi Barada in February 2012.
 Engineers and technicians who worked at the water spring remained in place.
-After the rebel capture of Wadi Barada, government forces imposed a blockade on the villages.
+After the rebel capture of Wadi Barada, government forces imposed a siege on the villages, with the UN and humanitarian assistance being repeatedly denied access to the locality between 2014 and 2017.

 In July 2016, Syrian government forces advanced into the village of Harira in the Barada Valley.
 In response, the al-Nusra Front executed 14 prisoners of war on 20 July.
 By 3 August, Syrian government and Hezbollah forces captured Harira.
-As a retaliation, rebels in Wadi Barada cut the water supply to Damascus.

 The offensive

-On 23 December 2016, in response to alleged pollution of water spring in Ain al-Fijah with diesel fuel by the rebels, government forces conducted airstrikes and shelling on Wadi Barada.
-Pro-opposition sources instead claimed that it was Syrian Air Force airstrike that was the cause of Ain al-Fijah spring pollution; this claim was later repeated by the Independent International Commission of Inquiry on the Syrian Arab Republic.
-On 26 December, following airstrikes, the Army advanced into the valley from its outskirts and cliffs.
+On 23 December 2016, alleging that rebels were polluting the water spring in Ain al-Fijah with diesel fuel, government forces conducted airstrikes and shelling on Wadi Barada.
+The U.N.'s Independent International Commission of Inquiry on Syria found no evidence of deliberate contamination of the water supply or demolition by the rebels, as the Syrian government maintained at the time, and no reports water contamination prior to the government's two air strikes on 23 December, and said these strikes cut off water from Damascus.
+The open source investigative website Bellingcat identified a video showing bombs impacting the building housing the spring.

+On 26 December, following airstrikes, the Syrian Army advanced into the valley from its outskirts and cliffs.
 10 villages in the area were still held by the rebels.
-The opposition accused the government forces of targeting Ain al-Fijah and nearby villages with barrel bombs which ostensibly led to severe damage to the spring.
+The opposition accused the government forces of targeting Ain al-Fijah and nearby villages with barrel bombs, leading to severe damage of the spring.

-On 1 January 2017, the Syrian Army entered Ayn al-Fijah after civilians were evacuated by the Syrian Arab Red Crescent.
-Heavy clashes in the town continued on the next day, as local Jabhat Fateh al-Sham defenders attempted to halt the army and Hezbollah's advance.
+On 1 January 2017, pro-government website Al-Masdar reported that the Syrian Army entered Ayn al-Fijah after civilians were evacuated by the Syrian Arab Red Crescent.
+Heavy clashes in the town continued on the next day, as local Jabhat Fateh al-Sham defenders attempted to halt the army and Hezbollah's advance, according to the UK-based Syrian Observatory for Human Rights (SOHR).